Article

 Time clocks

 Time clocks are a step up from punch cards, offering timestamped records and in some cases, biometric identifiers for better integrity.
-These are a daily touchpoint that integrates into a full-scale time and attendance solution.
+These are a daily touchpoint that integrates into a full-scale employee time tracking software.

 Digital time and attendance tracking systems